-Sample Intervention Process:
+Sample Intervention Process

 - Selection of an appropriate interventionist or intervention team, ideally with expertise in the diagnosis and background of the individual

-- Discussion of who will participate
+- Discussion of who will participate and the logistics of invitations and attendance

 - Guidance around how to write an intervention letter

-- Review of intervention letters (if appropriate)
+- Review of intervention letters, if appropriate or desired

-- Selection of an appropriate facility
+- Selection of an appropriate facility for treatment or care

 - Coordination of admission logistics to the facility